alisw/alisw.github.io/infrastructure-mesos.markdown

                --landb-responsible alice-agile-admin          \
                $MACHINE_NAME

-## Creating a slave
+## Creating a agent
+{: #create-agent}

-Creation of slaves in CERN Foreman setup is described at
+Creation of mesos agents in CERN Foreman setup is described at
 <http://cern.ch/config/nodes/createnode.html>.
 The short recipe for build
 machine is: